sbormann/ioBroker.iqontrol/README.md

 			* This will set the ioBroker datapoint that is assigned to the devices STATE ``<widgetDeviceState>`` (for example the datapoint, that is assigned to LEVEL) to the value ``<value>`` (``<value>`` can be a string, number or boolean or an object like ``{ val: <value>, ack: true|false }``)
         * ``{ command: "getWidgetDeviceState", stateId: <widgetDeviceState> }``
 			* This will cause iQontrol to send the value of the ioBroker datapoint, that is assigned to the devices STATE ``<widgetDeviceState>`` (for example the datapoint, that is assigned to LEVEL; see below how to receive the answer-message)
+        * ``{ command: "getWidgetDeviceStateSubscribed", stateId: <widgetDeviceState> }``
+			* This will cause iQontrol to send the value of the ioBroker datapoint, that is assigned to the devices STATE ``<widgetDeviceState>`` (for example the datapoint, that is assigned to LEVEL) now and every time its value changes (see below how to receive the answer-message)
         * ``{ command: "setState", stateId: <stateId>, value: <value> }``
 			* This will set the ioBroker state ``<stateId>`` to the value ``<value>`` (``<value>`` can be a string, number or boolean or an object like ``{ val: <value>, ack: true|false }``)
         * ``{ command: "getState", stateId: <stateId> }``